 In order to achieve a decrease in symptoms or a reduction in bad habits, Dr. Klein utilizes a combination of hypnosis and behavior modification.
 Like cognitive behavioral therapy (CBT), the patient learns techniques to reprogram negative thoughts and behaviors while in a trance.
 For example, the cigarette will taste bitter or take 3 sips of cold water and you will not feel anxious when you cross the bridge.

 Deep relaxation, guided imagery, suggestion and Cognitive Behavioral Therapy (CBT), is a powerful combination that can result in significant symptom reduction and behavioral change.

 What Symptoms and Behaviors Can Hypnosis Treat?
 If you are trying to quit smoking, for example, a therapist's suggestion may successfully convince you that in the future you will have a strong dislike for the taste of cigarettes.
 Or, if you are a compulsive eater, hypnosis can condition you to eat smaller healthy meals and reduce snacking.
 People who have panic attacks, through hypnosis can learn cognitive techniques to alleviate anxiety associated with driving over a bridge or irrational fears of getting stuck in an elevator or on a plane.
-Hypnosis can assist in the treatment of conditions such as addictions, insomnia, irrational fears, pain management, past trauma, psycho-somatic complaints, smoking, and stress and weight loss.
+Hypnocan assist in the treatment of conditions such as addictions, insomnia, irrational fears, pain management, past trauma, psycho-somatic complaints, smoking cessation, and stress and weight loss.
 Hypnosis is very help for treating panic attacks and other forms of anxiety.
-Psychiatrists, family practitioners and other psychologists refer individuals to Dr. Klein when other types of treatments have failed.